eisenjulian/nlp_estimator_tutorial/blog.md

 </p></small>

-The overall model will end up looking like this:
+The complete LSTM model can be expressed by the following simple flowchart:
 ```mermaid
 graph LR
     id1(Embedding Layer) --> id2(LSTM Cell)